regoclint/prac/Notes.md

 - Recommendations
     - Spark n ML
     - Collaborative filtering - What a similar user watched
-    - Content based filtering - What content type the user is interested in from the past
+    - Content based filtering - What content type the user is interested in from the past.
+The actors, directors, genre,
+    - Store multiple thumbnails for a title.
+Then based on the click thru a permanent thumbnail can be selected

 Web crawler https://www.youtube.com/watch?v=BKZxZwUgL3Y